10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 Maximum Resistance

+One of the biggest factors we looked at for different multimeters was their maximum resistance.
+This influences the quality and versatility of the tool, but do you understand what resistance is all about?
 Multimeters work by measuring electric current.
 In this context, “resistance” simply refers to how well it impedes the flow of electricity.
-If it has a high resistance, that means that it is harder for the current to successfully flow through.
+If it has a high resistance, it is harder for the current to flow through successfully.

 If your multimeter doesn’t have strong enough resistance for the current, that’s the end of the line.
 You won’t be able to get accurate readings until you get a multimeter that can handle it.
+We measure resistance to current in Ohms and megaohms.
+Even the most basic multimeters will have a resistance of at least one megaohm.

+Many have a max resistance of 10 megaohms, and some have a maximum resistance of 20 or higher.
 Which max resistance is best for your needs?
-The answer may change from handyman to handyman.
-But it’s always best to overestimate and end up with a more versatile tool than underestimate and end up with something you can’t really use.
+The answer depends on how you use the multimeter, but it’s always best to overestimate and end up with a more versatile tool than underestimate and end up with something you can’t use.

 Digital vs Analog

-Analog multimeters generally give you a much more accurate range than digital ones (which typically just give you an average).
-And analog multimeters don’t really overheat like digital ones do, making them a great choice for working outside.
-Finally, analog multimeters tend to last a much longer time than digital ones.
+With that in mind, why would you choose an analog multimeter over a digital one?
+It’s because analog tools have several advantages over their digital counterparts.
+Analog multimeters generally give you a much more accurate range than digital models (which typically just give you an average).
+And analog multimeters don’t overheat like digital ones do, making them a great choice for working outside.

 Any Disadvantages of Using Analog Multimeters?